burrowers/garble/CONTRIBUTING.md

 Note that the tests do real builds, so they are quite slow; on an average laptop, `go test` can take over thirty seconds.
 Here are some tips:

-* Use `go test -short` to skip some extra sanity checks
+* Use `go test -short` to skip some extra and slow sanity checks
 * Use `go test -run Script/foo` to just run `testdata/scripts/foo.txt`

 ### Development tips